timtabora/IBM-Data-Analyst-Capstone-Project/README.md

 Our first task is to collect the top programming skills that are most in demand from various sources including: job postings, training portals, and surveys.

 Once we have collected enough data, we will begin analyzing the data and identify insights and trends.

+Each file represents a step in the data analysis process for this project.
+Additional files are included as well.